Share science. Learn science. Do science.

 I also asked Dr Jon Clarke about his views on these limitations and he said “They are of two types.
 Limitations of available equipment and limitations imposed by the suit.
 The first, while sometimes frustrating in the short term, is something that can be remedied on future crews and expeditions.
 The second class is the more significant, because it points to the need for specialized equipment and procedures, perhaps as yet undeveloped, to overcome them.
 The specialized equipment might come with its own limitations, such as power and weight, which place additional constraints on operations.
 For example, a rock saw might enable lichens in the middle of large boulders or outcrops to be sampled but would be heavy and require fuel and water.
 It could only be used near a support vehicle.”

 Despite these complications, we are accomplishing our science goals on-field in full simulation suit.
 Personally, I feel that human exploration of Mars is far more challenging, as well as efficient in terms of science operations because we possess the 'will of explorer' and desire to surrender ourselves to achieve higher goals.
 If equipped with specialized tools and techniques, I think the human astrobiological exploration of Mars can be highly focused and productive.

-Above all, I learned that preparation for the astrobiological exploration of Mars is not just limited to having a solid research objective in mind, or a protocol on the paper, or applying those protocols in an analog environment, but, it also demands immense human mental and physical mettle to reach almost inaccessible nooks and corners and sometimes putting your life at risk for the sake of science and for the sake of having a flavour of what it actually takes to explore Mars.
+Above all, I learned that preparation for the astrobiological exploration of Mars is not just limited to having a solid research objective in mind, or a protocol on the paper and applying those protocols in an analog environment; but, it also demands immense human mental and physical mettle to reach almost inaccessible nooks and corners and sometimes putting your life at risk for the sake of science and for the sake of having a flavour of what it actually takes to explore Mars.
 And in that sense, I think I have discovered myself as an explorer.